pyk/xdgdir/README.md

   async runtimes.
 - **Spec Compliant**: Correctly handles environment variables, empty variables, and default fallbacks as defined by the spec.
-- **Simple API:** Provides a minimal, ergonomic API for the most common use cases.
+- **Simple API**: Provides a minimal, ergonomic API for the most common use cases.

 ## Getting started